Fannie Mae to sell $2 bln in bills on Wednesday

 Bids will be accepted from authorized dealers from 9:00 a.m. until 9:45 a.m.

-Settlement is Dec.
-1. (Reporting by Caryn Trokie; Editing by Theodore d'Afflisio)
+Settlement is Sept.
+21-22.
+(Reporting by Caryn Trokie, Editing by Chizu Nomiyama)

+* Technical communications corporation reports results for the three months ended December 31, 2016

-* Co-Op Group announces appointment of Steve Murrells to succeed Richard Pennycook as Group CEO Source text for Eikon: Further company coverage: (Reporting by Lawrence White)
+* New pacific reports financial results for the three and six months ended december 31, 2016 Source text for Eikon: Further company coverage: